 Mac version of Freemake is a challenge for Freemake Team.
 We want to start an open discussion on this matter.

 There is NO Freemake Video Converter for Mac by now!

 We, Freemake Devs, warn all Mac users: don’t trust any websites offering Freemake Video Converter for Mac.
 Such tools may have similar to our trademark name: “Free Make, Free-make, Fremake”, but ALL THOSE TOOLS HAVE NO RELATION to our company.

 Freemake Video Converter for Mac DOES NOT EXIST!
-Currently, there is only Freemake Video Converter for Windows as well as Freemake Video Downloader and other Freemake software.
+Currently, there is only Freemake Movie Converter for Windows as well as Freemake Video Downloader and other Freemake software.

 We didn’t upload any Freemake programs on iTunes or other stores.
 Again, there is only Windows-based Freemake software.